|

 Important

-Information for Windows Vista Users
+Information for Windows Vista or 7 and Windows 7 Users

 For users

-before proceeding to the technical areas of this page.
+below before proceeding to the technical areas of this page.

 Overview

-- What it means to use Vista
+- What it means to use Vista or 7

 Windows